syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTabView/Getting-Started.md

 ## Share the header space equally

-To share the header space to the tabs equally, set the number of tabs that can be distributed in the available space though the `VisibleHeaderCount` of `SfTabView`.
+In order to share the header space equally for the , we can set the number of tabs which can be distributed in the available space though `VisibleHeaderCount` of SfTabView.

 {% tabs %}